iliabylich/iliabylich.github.io/_posts/2021-12-28-writing-bindings-upside-down.markdown

 }
 ```

 Looks similar to C++ bindings, right?
-Ok, can we run Rust tests with Ruby primitives?
+OK, can we run Rust tests with Ruby primitives?
 Unfortunately, no. These methods expect Ruby VM to be up and running and embedding Ruby is not something many Ruby developers do.

 Instead, we need to re-compile it to a dynamically-loaded library that (once loaded) registers a `foo` method that takes a string, passes its `const char *` pointer to our `foo` function defined in Rust and returns `CharList` back to Ruby space.